 - Show Within a Show: Greatmen, a more traditional Sentai show.

-- Swirly Energy Thingy: "Sheena, get in the vortex!"
+- Swirly Energy Thingy: "Shiina, get in the vortex."; Dub version: "Shiina, get in the glowing green square."

 - Unwanted Harem: Hidaka is the only named female character that has no sexual tension with Matsumoto.